-Smooth, fluffy and rich, cheesecake is a favorite among most dessert lovers.
-The problem that typically comes up is not having enough time to bake your favorite treat.
-Cut down on prep time by using a Pressure Cooker to bake it instead of a traditional oven.
-The moisture in the Pressure Cooker makes cheesecakes easier because it gets cooked evenly all the way through, where an oven can cause an overcooked edge, with a middle that’s too soft.
+Smooth, fluffy, and rich, cheesecake is a favorite among most dessert lovers.
+The only problem with this treat is that it typically takes a long time to bake.
+Cut down on prep time by using a NESCO Pressure Cooker instead of a traditional oven.
+The moisture in the Pressure Cooker makes baking cheesecake easier because it cooks evenly all the way through, preventing an overcooked edge and soft middle.

-The trick to making a smooth cheesecake that’s lump-free is to make sure that all of your ingredients are room temperature before you start.
-Cream cheese and eggs that are still cold can lead to chunks left in the batter or over-mixing that can add too much air and cause cracking in the surface.
+The trick to making a smooth cheesecake that’s lump-free is to make sure that all of your ingredients are at room temperature before your start.
+Cold cream cheese and eggs can lead to chunky batter and over-mixing can add too much air, resulting in a cracked surface.

 2 Tbsp butter, melted

-Place spring form pan on foil and lower into cooking rack.
+- Place springform pan on foil and lower into cooking rack.
 Cover and lock lid in place.
-Turn Regulator Knob to PRESSURE.
+Turn regulator knob to PRESSURE.
 Program for HIGH pressure and cook for 20 minutes.
-After cooking time, release pressure using the quick release method.
+After cooking time, release pressure using the quick-release method.
 Unlock and open lid.
-Remove cheesecake from Cooker by lifting up the ends of the foil sling.
+Remove cheesecake from Pressure Cooker by lifting up the end of the foil sling.
 Let cool to room temperature.
 Refrigerate at least 3 hours, but preferably overnight.

 - Toast pecans using BROWN/SAUTE function, add nuts to cooking pot and stir for 3-5 minutes or until lightly browned.